 Classroom technology is continuing to evolve.
 When used the right way, interactive technology helps your students dive deeper into a larger world by helping them understand that what they learn in the classroom has real-world and practical implications.
-In today’s blog from American Sound & Electronics, we explain five key ways classroom technology enhances your students’ learning for more effective results.
+In today’s blog from American Sound, we explain five key ways classroom technology enhances your students’ learning for more effective results.

 1. Technology Is Everywhere